temporalio/cli/temporalcli/commandsmd/commands.md

   Start a batch to terminate Workflow Executions with the `QUERY` List Filter.
 Either this or Workflow ID must be set.
 * `--reason` (string) -
   Reason for termination.
   Defaults to message with the current user's name.
 * `--yes`, `-y` (bool) -
+  Override confirmation request before termination.
-  Confirm prompt to perform batch.
-Only allowed if query is present.
+  Only allowed when `--query` is present.

 ### temporal workflow trace: Interactively show the progress of a Workflow Execution